weeeelye/ProofOfExistenceDappNoUport/README.md

 2) No files found at "Your Files" page or loading takes forever.

-Unfortunately, there could be an issue with the rinkeby infura node that we cannot do about.
+Unfortunately, there could be an issue with the rinkeby infura node that we cannot fix.

-Sometimes the RPC node is too busy or overloaded it returns a 502 error (Check your browser's console).
+Sometimes the RPC node is too busy or overloaded it returns a 502 error (Check your browser's console to see them).
-Sometimes it returns an empty array when queried (May have to do with Infura's caching?).
+Sometimes it returns an empty array when queried (May have to do with Infura's caching?
+There are reports of other people facing the same issue on gitter).
 You can load the contract up at Remix with the address from deployed_addresses.txt and it will work.